prumucena1979/personalMLTerm4/README.md

 This project is part of the DAMO-640-10 course curriculum, focusing on practical application of supervised learning techniques for binary classification problems in healthcare data analysis.

+### Assignment Report

+A comprehensive written report for this assignment is available in the `Report/` folder.
+The report includes:

+- **Detailed methodology explanation** - In-depth discussion of data preprocessing, PCA implementation, and model selection rationale
+- **Results analysis and interpretation** - Comprehensive analysis of model performance, statistical significance, and practical implications
+- **Comparative model evaluation** - Detailed comparison between Logistic Regression and Decision Tree performance
+- **Conclusions and recommendations** - Summary of findings and suggestions for future work
+- **References and citations** - Academic sources and technical documentation

+The report complements the Jupyter notebook by providing theoretical context, detailed explanations of methodological choices, and comprehensive interpretation of results suitable for academic evaluation.

 ### Usage Instructions

 1. Open the Jupyter notebook `assignment01_DAMO-640-10.ipynb`
 2. Run cells sequentially to reproduce the analysis
 3. All required datasets are loaded automatically from the UCI repository
 4. Modify hyperparameters or add additional models as needed for experimentation
+5. **Review the assignment report** in the `Report/` folder for detailed analysis and interpretation

 ### Future Enhancements